grunzer/Devices-docs/surface/service-guides/surface-laptop-7-component-disassembly-and-reassembly.md

     Enclosure as you go to ensure even gaps around the perimeter.

     > [!CAUTION]
-    > Ensure that the Enclosure isn't stuck on a ledge as you are installing the screws.
+    > Ensure that the Enclosure isn't stuck on a ledge as you're installing the screws.
 Shift the Enclosure as needed to avoid this condition.

 4.  **Install the Feet –** Refer to the [Procedure – Installation (Feet)](#feet-replacement) section of this document for detailed